Maheeennn/Integrating-histology-spatial-transcriptomic/README.md

 The model was trained on fresh frozen tissue slides from TCGA.
 Clinical practice mostly uses formalin fixed paraffin embedded (FFPE) tissue.
 The paper does show the method works on FFPE too but a systematic comparison between the two tissue types has not been done.

 Only four cell types were studied.
 The tumor microenvironment has many more cell types like macrophages, dendritic cells and NK cells that could be informative if molecular signatures for them were included.

+---

+## How to run the notebook

+The Colab notebook is in the colab/ subfolder.

+1. Open the notebook in Google Colab
+2. Run the first cell to install lifelines and openpyxl
+3. When Section 2 runs, upload the file: 1-s2_0-S0092867418302290-mmc1.xlsx (Liu et al. survival data)
+4. When Section 3 runs, upload the file: 1-s2_0-S1535610821002221-mmc6.xlsx (Bagaev et al. subtype labels)
+5. Run all remaining cells

+The spatial feature CSVs download automatically from the authors GitHub.
+All six figures are saved automatically as PNG files.

+No local installation needed.
+Just a Google account.

+---

 ## Citation